mangelini2/PPN-Pack/README.md

 ```
 The subfolder `./dataset/our_oriented_dataset/` contains the simplified object meshes processed to be watertight.
 These meshes are further processed through V-HACD convex decomposition for collision simulation, and the processed collision models are presented in the folder `./dataset/our_oriented_decomp/`.
 We also provide the voxelization results of the objects in `./dataset/our_oriented_occs/`.

 ### Download the Training Dataset
 To construct the training ground truth, we run the SDF-Minimization Heuristic on 1000 packing sequences (object IDs in `1000_packing_sequences_of_80_objects.npy`) to form the ground truth of our placement proposal network training.
+The training dataset can be downloaded from [Google Drive2](https://drive.google.com/file/d/1QU7-RJbG0uTyDw4cyklMRc-tdXqCUTkL/view?usp=sharing).

-The ground truth for each packing sequence has a format below
+The ground truth for each packing sequence is formated as a dictionary with the following architecture:

 ```
-|-- 1000_packing_sequences_of_80_objects.npy
+|-- case_id00999.npy
-|-- dataset
+|-- '0'
-|   |-- our_oriented_dataset
+|   |-- ''
 |   |   |-- 00000003_072-c_toy_airplane-processed.ply
 |   |   |...
 |   |-- our_oriented_decomp